litebird/litebird_sim/docs/source/observations.rst

 Parallel applications
 ---------------------

-The only work that the `.Observation` class actually does is handlying parallelism. ``obs.tod`` can be distributed over a ``n_blocks_det`` by ``n_blocks_time`` grid of MPI ranks.
+The only work that the :class:`.Observation` class actually does is handlying parallelism. ``obs.tod`` can be distributed over a ``n_blocks_det`` by ``n_blocks_time`` grid of MPI ranks.
 The blocks can be changed at run-time.